csprance/gecs/addons/gecs/README.md

 - **System**: A system contains the logic that operates on entities with specific components.

 - **World**: The context in which entities and systems exist and interact.

+- **Query**: A way to query for specific entities in the world based on the components they contain.

 ## Creating Components